Scalingo/documentation/_posts/languages/ruby/rails/2000-01-01-redis-cache.md

 By default, Redis databases on Scalingo have a [timeout]({% post_url databases/redis/2000-01-01-start %}#idle-connections-timeout).

-If you don't want to depend on the timeout of the server, you may want to change the client connection timeout You can do it like this:
+If you don't want to depend on the timeout of the server, you may want to change the client connection timeout.
+You can do it like this:
 ```ruby
 config.cache_store = :redis_cache_store, { url: "#{ ENV['REDIS_URL'] }/0:#{ ENV['SOURCE_VERSION'] || ENV['CONTAINER_VERSION'] }", timeout: 30 }
 ```